-This is the initial public offering (the "Offering") of 1,180,000 units (each, a "Unit," collectively, the "Unit,") at an assumed public offering price (the "Offering Price") of \$6.00 per Unit.
+This is the initial public offering (the "Offering") of 1,285,325 units (each, a "Unit," collectively, the "Units").
+We currently expect the initial public offering price to be between \$6.00 and \$6.25 (the "Price Range").
+The assumed initial public offering price of the Units for purposes of this prospectus is \$6.125 per Unit (the 'Offering Price'), which is the midpoint of the Price Range.
 The actual Offering Price of the Units will be determined between the underwriters and us at the time of pricing, considering our historical performance and capital structure, prevailing market conditions, and overall assessment of our business.
-Each Unit consists of one share of our common stock, \$0.007 par value per share (the "Common Stock"), one tradeable warrant (each, a "Tradeable Warrant," collectively, the "Tradeable Warrants") to purchase one share of Common Stock at an anticipated exercise price of \$7.20 per share (120% of the anticipated \$6.00 per-Unit Offering Price), and one non-tradeable warrant (each, a "Non-tradeable Warrant," collectively, the "Non-tradeable Warrants") to purchase one share of Common Stock at an anticipated exercise price of \$7.50 per share (125% of the anticipated \$6.00 per-Unit Offering Price).
+Each Unit consists of one share of our common stock, \$0.007 par value per share (the "Common Stock"), one tradeable warrant (each, a "Tradeable Warrant," collectively, the "Tradeable Warrants") to purchase one share of Common Stock at an anticipated exercise price of \$7.35 per share (120% of the assumed \$6.125 per-Unit Offering Price), and one non-tradeable warrant (each, a "Non-tradeable Warrants") to purchase one share of Common Stock at an anticipated exercise price of \$7.656 per share (125% of the anticipated \$6.125 per-Unit Offering Price).
 The Units have no stand-alone rights and will not be certificated or issued as stand-alone securities.
 The shares of Common Stock and the Warrants underlying the Units are immediately separable and will be issued separately in this Offering.
 Each Warrant offered as part of this Offering is immediately exercisable on the date of issuance and will expire five years from the date of issuance.